BEFORE YOU GO...

 - Educate employees for ongoing risk assessments

-Although AI-based KYC solutions have managed to detect and mitigate fraudulent attempts, fraudsters will leave no stone turned to utilise sophisticated scamming techniques.
+Although AI-based KYC solutions have managed to detect and mitigate fraudulent attempts, fraudsters will leave no stone turned to utilize sophisticated scamming techniques.

 As such, we can say that fraud will not wither away anytime soon.
 However, legislation must continue tightening the screw on KYC and AML compliance.
 Businesses need to act now to ensure the following: